The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 Imagine you wake up late.
 You have 30 minutes to catch your train.
 The train station is a good 20-minute walk away.
 The morning traffic is horrendous.
 If you want to make your train, you have to run.

-Now imagine you have a (check-in sized) wheelie, a day pack, or a 70-litre backpack.
-You gather your gear as quickly as possible, but it still seems like an eternity until you’ve descended the stairs and out onto the streets.
-The streets to the train station are cobble-stoned and full of people heading to work.
+Now imagine you have a (carry-on-sized) wheelie and a day pack.
+You gather your gear as quickly as possible, but it still seems like an eternity until you’ve carried your wheelie down the stairs and out of the building.
+The streets to the train station are cobblestoned and full of people heading to work.
 Good luck making that train.

-Now imagine grabbing your carry-on travel pack.
+Now imagine grabbing your (also carry-on sized) travel pack.
 It’s packed and ready in a flash.
 You run down the stairs and along the streets, shouting apologies as you zigzag between people.
-You only carry 10 kilograms on your back, so moving on cobble-stones is not too difficult.
+You only carry 10 kgs/22 lbs on your back, so moving on cobblestones is not too difficult.
 What are your chances of catching that train?

 Wheeling luggage in street